scobru/gun-authd/README.md

 * **Deterministic:** `Username` + `Password` will *always* generate the exact same Private Key.
 * **Graph Compatible:** It manually handles the `~@alias` -> `~pubkey` linking, so your user is still discoverable by others in the Gun network.
 * **Memory-Hard:** Argon2id is resistant to GPU/ASIC attacks unlike PBKDF2.
+* **Username Protection:** Automatically prevents login if username already exists with a different password, protecting existing accounts from unauthorized access attempts.

 ---